mrkkrp/markkarpov.com/post/haskell-vs-ocaml.md

 * **Optional arguments** can be replaced by explicit `Maybe` or `option` wrappers.
 This is a bit verbose, but there is not much to gain from that little extra brevity (as pointed out above, we do not want too many arguments).
-On the other, optional arguments do not play nicely with currying.
+On the other hand, optional arguments do not play nicely with currying.
 The last argument of a function cannot be optional, this is why some OCaml functions take a dummy unit `()` as their last argument, which is not nice.